idooo/devterm-hobby-project/README.md

 exec fbterm "$@"
 ```

 I've slightly modified it and put in this repo as `./scripts/fbstart`.
-Remember we actually don't start `fbterm` directly but via `fcitx-fbterm-helper`.
-If you are doing the same thing, you would also like to edit `/usr/bin/fcitx-fbterm-helper` and comment all `echo` lines there.
+Remember, we actually don't start `fbterm` directly but run it via `fcitx-fbterm-helper` instead.
+If you are doing the same thing, you would also would like to edit `/usr/bin/fcitx-fbterm-helper` to comment all `echo` lines there.
 Otherwise those messages will become the part of your background.

-Also as my `fbterm` for some reason requires a counter clockwise rotation to render itself correctly, I had to rotate the image as well
+One more thing: for some reason my `fbterm` requires a counter clockwise rotation to render itself correctly, so I had to rotate the image as well.

 At the end it looks like this: